PLSysSec/deterministic-memsafety/README.md

    To get `.ll` text format instead of `.bc` bitcode format (for debugging), use `-S` instead of `-c`.

-2. Run whichever DLIM pass(es) you want using the instructions above for individual bitcode files.
+2. Run whichever DMS pass(es) you want using the instructions above for individual bitcode files.

-3. For static DLIM passes, you're already done.
-For dynamic DLIM passes, to actually finish compiling the code so you can run it, just use `clang`, e.g. `clang file_instrumented.bc -o file`.
+3. For static DMS passes, you're already done.
+For dynamic DMS passes, to actually finish compiling the code so you can run it, just use `clang`, e.g. `clang file_instrumented.bc -o file`.
 This can again be done with any `clang` you want.